seanap/auto-m4b/README.md

 This script will watch `/temp/recentlyadded` and automatically move mp3 books to `/temp/merge`, then automatically put all m4b's in the output folder `/temp/untagged`.
 It also makes a backup incase something goes wrong.

+## To Manually Set Chapters:
+1. Put a folder with mp3's in the `/temp/recentlyadded` and let the script process the book like normal
+2. In the output folder ( `/temp/untagged` ) there will be a book folder that includes the recently converted *.m4b and a *.chapters.txt file.
+3. Open the chapters file and edit/add/rename, then save
+4. Move the book folder (which contains the m4b and chapters.txt files) to `/temp/merge`
+5. When the script runs it will re-chapterize the m4b and move it back to `/temp/untagged`

 ## Set up the Container

 ### docker-compose.yml